srmagura/iti-react/CONTRIBUTING.md

 To try out your changes:

-1. Run `TestAPI` from Visual Studio.
+1. Run `TestAPI` from Visual Studio, or from VS Code with the C# extension installed.
 2. Run `yarn build:watch`.
 3. Run `yarn start` and open http://localhost:5278/.